 Klaus Tennstedt was born in 1926.
 He spent most of his career in Germany, then in England.
-Nevertheless his concerts in the States the late 1970s and early 1980s generated a great deal of interest.
+Nevertheless, his concerts in the States during the late 1970s and early 1980s generated a great deal of interest.
 As he was regarded as a distinguished representative of the German tradition, his difficult temperament was overlooked.
 Istomin held him in high esteem and enjoyed playing under his baton when he was briefly principal guest conductor of the Detroit Symphony.

 Klaus Tennstedt at the time of his collaborations with Eugene Istomin.